storacha/w3up/readme.md

 3. After merging an Access API release PR to `main` CI will deploy to `prodution`.

 #### Reverting a bad deployment
-When something bad is deployment to any environment it can be reverted by going to the [Manual Deploy Workflow](https://github.com/web3-storage/w3-protocol/actions/workflows/manual.yml) select a branch or tag, the package (in this case `access-api`) and the environment and run the workflow.
+When something bad is deployed to any environment it can be reverted by going to the [Manual Deploy Workflow](https://github.com/web3-storage/w3-protocol/actions/workflows/manual.yml) select a branch or tag, the package (in this case `access-api`) and the environment and run the workflow.